hgercke/RGBtoHDMI/Readme.md

 ## Mounting the RGBtoHDMI and Audio board
-When you have all the parts needed, you can start by soldering the Audio board to the RGBtoHDMI boardm, then open up your Amiga 500
+When you have all the parts needed, you can start by soldering the Audio board to the RGBtoHDMI board, then open up your Amiga 500

 1. Turn the RGBtoHDMI upside down and fit the Audio Board with the components up, pay close attention to how the pins are aligned to the left side.